MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/smbshare/Get-SmbShare.md

 VMS1                          Contoso-FS                    I:\VMS
 ```

-This command retrieves information about the SMB share named 'VMS1' on the local computer
+This command retrieves information about the SMB share named 'VMS1' on the local computer.

 ### Example 3: Display information about the SMB share named 'VMS1' on the local computer in a list
 ```